 - Sink / mirror

 Idyllwild (population 3,870) is known for fresh air, mountain vistas and is a hub for hikers along the 2,600 mile Pacific Crest Trail.
 San Jacinto mountain highlights include world-class rock climbing, mountain biking, and hiking.
-That said, the property is in "town" and near residential neighbors/restaurants (live music wraps around 9pm).
+That said, the property is in "town" and near residential neighbors/restaurants.
 Our camp is ideal for outdoor lovers who want to walk to dinner - it's a magical mix of nature/access to the village.

 - Camp is designed for two guests only, we are unable to accommodate larger groups